 SAGE (Semi-Automatic Ground Environment)

 Jay Forrester and George Valley from MIT's Lincoln Lab conveived of a continental air-defense system that integrated radar, communications and computers designed to track and intercept hundreds of incoming aircraft.
-This became the SAGE (Semi-Automatic Ground Environment) system, the largest computer project ever.
+This became the (Semi-Automatic Ground Environment) system, the largest computer project of its time.